Online Active Model Selection for Pre-trained Classifiers: ALGORITHM AND ANALYSIS

 Our next result concerns the number of queries.
-We show that in the adversarial setting, this number depends linearly on the total mistakes of the best model (not taking into account rounds where all models make the same mistake).
-For example, in the case that the best model is perfect, the query count is of $O(\sqrt{T})$. \begin{theorem}[Number of Queries] Assume that in every round there were at least two models that disagree.
-Also assume that the total number of mistakes of the best model satisfies $L_{T,*} \leq (\frac{|\Cc|-1}{|\Cc|}- \epsilon)T$ for some $\epsilon>0$.
-Then, for $T \geq 4\log k /\epsilon^2$ the expected number of queries we make up to round $T$ is at most
+We show that in the adversarial setting, this number depends linearly on the total mistakes of the best model (not taking into account the rounds where all models misclassify the instance).
+For example, if the best model is perfect, the query count is $O(\sqrt{T})$.